Hundreds evacuated in Texas after storms leave at least 15 dead

 "The river is coming up fast and flowing at dangerous volumes," Parker County Judge Mark Riley told a news conference, adding shelters were available.

-The death toll in Texas was expected to rise, with about a dozen people still missing and a new round of thunderstorms pelting the already flooded cities of Houston and Austin.
+The death toll in Texas was expected to rise, with about a dozen people still missing and more thunderstorms pelting the already flooded cities of Houston and Austin.

 In Hays County alone, nine people were missing after flood waters on Monday swept away homes from their foundations.
 Three people in the county, about 30 miles (50 km) southwest of Austin, were already confirmed dead.